fmbot-discord/docs/docs/index.md

 ### Extra information

-.fmbot is trusted by over 400.000 servers, has over 800.000 registered users, and is used more than 500.000 times every day.
+.fmbot is trusted by over 500k servers, has over one million registered users, and is used more than 600.000 times every day.

 Even since the bot was created in 2017 we've been hard at work at providing the best and easiest to use music statistics.